Kiran7007/Interview-Preparation/docs/android.md

 The repository should define the consistency behavior rather than leaving it to the UI.

-Interview Answer:
-> Do not pretend the operation completed locally.
 ---
 ## How would you design a banking account dashboard?
 ```text